zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Evil is to go against your nature, and the nature of men being rationality.
 Irrationality is an evil.

-Epicureanism may have left the impression of _"eat drink and be merry for tomorrow you shall die"_, though the actual teaching of Epicurus was conservative in terms of social life and quite contrary, it's rather don't need something so much that its absence causes pain and suffering and quite close to Apatheia.
+Epicureanism may have left the impression of _"eat drink and be merry for tomorrow you shall die"_, though the actual teaching of Epicurus was conservative in terms of social life and quite the contrary, it's rather don't need something so much that its absence causes pain and suffering and quite close to Apatheia.

 Stoicism requires us participate in the affairs of the state, to be law givers, interact with the public world, Epicureanism would have us remove ourselves from the polis or politics, imagine living in the suburbs with a close group of friends.
 Epicureanism would reduce the likelihood of pain and suffering, defer death as long as one can.